 Learning to Read

 - Children take part in daily Guided Reading lessons, where they are exposed to a range of different texts.
 These lessons give the children opportunities to be taught and to learn the reading skills needed to become proficient readers.
-We use the acronym VIPERS to represent the different areas we focus on: vocabulary, inference, prediction, explanation, retrieval and sequencing.
+We focus on: vocabulary, inference, prediction, explanation, retrieval and sequencing.

 - We have a wide range of reading books in our school.
 Each classroom has a selection of books in their classroom, which are directly linked to the curriculum.
 This offers opportunities for the children to apply their reading skills across the curriculum.
 We also have a well stocked library and the school has links with our local library too.